 Payton joined the legacy of a select group of African-Americans, such as opera singer Marian Anderson and civil rights architect Dr. Martin Luther King, Jr., who have used the Lincoln Memorial for presentation to the American people.
 In 1939, Anderson sang to the nation from the steps of the memorial in signaling the beginnings of the modern civil rights movement.
 In 1963, King delivered his famous "I Have a Dream" speech following the March on Washington for Jobs and Freedom.

 Tuskegee University was deeply saddened at the loss of the university's 5th President, Dr. Benjamin F. Payton, who died on the morning of September 28, 2016.
 Survivors include one son, Mark Steven (Christiane) Payton; one daughter, Deborah Elizabeth Payton; four grandchildren, Danielle Marie, Maya Elizabeth, William Isaac and Nicholas Warren Payton; and three brothers and three sisters.
 He was preceded in death by his wife, Thelma Plane Payton, who died on June 20, 2013; and by two of his brothers, Leroy Oscar Payton and James Israel Payton, who died in 1998 and 1999, respectively.
-Funeral services for Dr. Payton was held on Sunday, October 9, 2016, at 1:00 p.m. in the Tuskegee University Chapel with The Peoples Funeral Home of Tuskegee directing.
-In lieu of flowers, the public was asked to make contributions to The Benjamin F. and Thelma P. Payton Scholarship Fund in care of the University.
-Dr. Payton and his wife Thelma are both buried on the campus of Tuskegee University.
+Funeral service for Dr. Payton was held on Sunday, October 9, 2016, at 1:00 p.m. in the Tuskegee University Chapel with The Peoples Funeral Home of Tuskegee directing.
+In lieu of flowers, the public was asked to make contributions to The Benjamin F. and Thelma P. Payton Scholarship Fund in care of Tuskegee University.
+Dr. Payton and his wife, Thelma are both buried on the campus of Tuskegee University.